chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

     If your HA Chef Server is in a private subnet, scp backup file to bastion and then to Chef Server.

 ## Adding S3 Configurations for cookbook storage

-Before restoring the backup on the Automate HA Chef Server, If S3 storage is required for cookbooks.
-Please [Configure S3](/automate/chef_infra_external_cookbooks_in_chef_automate/)
+Before restoring the backup on the Automate HA Chef Server, configure [S3 storage](/automate/chef_infra_external_cookbooks_in_chef_automate/) for cookbooks.

 {{< note >}}

-- If using same bucket for Automate HA, new files will be uploaded for cookbooks.
-There will not be any impact on the old files.
+- If you use the same bucket for Automate HA, the old files won't be affected even if the new files for cookbooks are uploaded.
-- If using a new bucket for Automate HA, new files will be uploaded for cookbooks
+- When you use the new bucket for Automate HA, new files for cookbooks are uploaded.

 {{< /note >}}

-The migration flow has been tested on following scenaiors
+The migration flow is tested on the following scenarios

-- If the cookbooks were not stored in s3,post migration it can be resorted in S3.
+- If the cookbooks were not stored in s3 post-migration, they can revert to S3.
-- If the cookbooks were stored in s3,post migration it can either be restored in s3 or postgres.
+- If the cookbooks were stored in s3 post-migration, they can be restored to s3 or Postgres.

 ## Restore Backed Up Data to Chef Automate HA